uchrissd/city-scout/README.md

 # travel-rich
-This is the repo for a app currency exchange app
+This is the repo for a currency exchange app